mademoisL/Water-Engine/README.md

 Getting Started :

+1. Click on the "Releases" section (bottom right of this page)
-1. Download the WATER_ENGINE.zip
+2. Download the WATER_ENGINE.zip
-2. Run PLAY.exe to launch the game
+3. Run PLAY.exe to launch the game
-3. Load the only available level
+4. Load the only available level
-4. Have fun !
+5. Have fun !